 As a result, consumers felt a level of safety when purchasing and consuming the medication.
 However, this law can be violated, thereby resulting in detrimental consequences.
-When defective drugs are a problem for consumers, a lawyer can help you sort out the details for correcting it.
+When defective drugs are a problem for consumers, defective drug lawyers can help you sort out the details for correcting them.

 New Jersey Laws and Statute of Limitations

 If you have been injured or became sick because of a defective drug situation, then New Jersey allows you to file a claim for damages.
 The product liability laws protect you in these cases.
 Your Newark defective drug lawyer will closely follow the statute of limitations guidelines concerning these types of cases in New Jersey.